 In this post by Oxfam, they class ‘Production failure’ of crops as the leading reason for famine in Somalia.
 One of the biggest causes of plants failing is due to a lack of water caused by localised drought.

-Since hydroponics doesn’t rely on soil, there’s significantly less pests and plant diseases which means that growers don’t need to rely on pesticides.
+Since hydroponics doesn’t rely on soil, there are significantly fewer pests and plant diseases which means that growers don’t need to rely on pesticides.
 This is one of the many reasons people cite when discussing if hydroponics can be considered organic.

 No Nutrient leaching

-While nutrient leaching might seem like an odd term, what it basically means is that plants don’t need to compete with weeds and other plants for nutrients within the ground.
-Obviously this isn’t an issue for hydroponic growers as it’s very rare for weeds to take seed within your grow.
+While nutrient leaching might seem like an odd term, what it means is that plants don’t need to compete with weeds and other plants for nutrients within the ground.
+Obviously, this isn’t an issue for hydroponic growers as it’s very rare for weeds to take seed within your grow.

 As everything is designed to work in an optimised space and setup you need fewer people to manage the system with many of the traditional tasks like tilling, weeding and watering rendered obsolete.

-Finally, because you are bringing the optimal outdoor growing conditions indoors, you’re not limited by growing seasons.
-This means you can constantly grow year round.
+Finally, because you bring the optimal outdoor growing conditions indoors, you’re not limited by growing seasons.
+This means you can constantly grow year-round.

-While you can certainly grow plants using a passive hydroponics setup using something like the wick system which requires nothing more than a 2L soda bottle and some wicking material, to create a system that can produce enough food to feed say a small village will require an active hydroponics system to be built and this comes at a cost.
+While you can certainly grow plants using a passive hydroponics setup using something like the wick system, which requires nothing more than a 2L soda bottle and some wicking material to create a system that can produce enough food to feed, say a small village will need an active hydroponics system to be built and this comes at a cost.

 Things go wrong faster

 Because things are so optimised, when things go wrong, they go wrong significantly quicker.
 This means you need to constantly keep an eye on everything from TDS to electrical current levels in the system.